cengarm/MyBlogApi/README.md

-# myBlogApi!
-Welcome to the Blog API!
+# Welcome to the Blog API!

 BlogAPI was built with Java Spring, and it provides an easy-to-use solution for managing blog posts and comments.
 With authentication and authorization features, you can be sure that only authorized users can access the data they are permitted to.